w5xd/piper_http_server/windows_deployment/ReadMe.txt

 Place BOTH the .onnx and .onnx.json in the \model subfolder right here where this ReadMe is.
 Hint: some browsers are hard to convince to download the json file instead of displaying it.
 Right click the Raw button on huggingface.com and use Save-Link-As...
-See JsonSaveAs.png
+See JsonSaveAs.png file://JsonSaveAs.png

 4. run_piper_server.bat
-The first time you run it, Windows will likely pop up a box requiring permission for it to access the network.
+The first time you run it, Windows may pop up a box requiring permission for it to access the network.
 It needs permission, but only to receive connections on this local machine.